 Mackinac Island and the Gilded Age

 Mackinac Island and the Grand Hotel are famous for being movie backdrops.
 Perhaps, Somewhere in Time is its most enduring legacy.
-Each September, a weekend is dedicated to experiencing the Edwardian-era as it was in the film.
+Each autumn, a weekend is dedicated to experiencing the Edwardian-era as it was in the film.
 But, Mackinac Island was a Native American settlement before European exploration started in the 17th century.
 Its location at the eastern end of the Straits of Mackinac where Lakes Michigan and Huron converge have ensured its place in history.
 It was a center of commerce of the Great Lakes fur trade and served as a British Fort during the American Revolutionary War.
 But, it was during the Gilded Age of the late 19th century that has provided its lasting legacy.

 The Michigan Central Railroad, the Grand Rapids and Indiana Railroad, and the Detroit and Cleveland Steamship Navigation Company formed the Mackinac Island Hotel Company in 1886.
 Its purpose was to purchase land and construct a summer destination for vacationers.
 The groundbreaking took place the following spring and 93 days later, on July 10, 1887, the Grand Hotel opened to the public.
 The hotel’s iconic front porch is 660 feet in length, making it the world’s longest.